atesoe/atesoe.github.io/README.md

 * If you like to read: <https://www.tofugu.com/japanese/learn-katakana/>

 ## Kanji:
-* Pass JLPT N5-N3 decks from AnkiWeb
+* Pass JLPT N5-N3 decks from AnkiWeb >Search them from here: https://ankiweb.net/shared/decks/
 * If you want to learn what kanji is: <http://www.guidetojapanese.org/learn/complete/kanji>

 ## Vocabulary: